Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 In the following subsections, we set the attachment points in such a way that each participant asymptotically has the same tail probability at these points.
 Then we look for the optimal solution of the problem

-for given $d_{i}$'s.
-This means that, at certain attachment points $d_i$'s, we solve for the optimal limits $l_{i}$'s which allow pool participants to achieve Pareto optimality.
-Through a set of simulations, we demonstrate that this solution can be used to approximate the optimal solution to the practical optimal problem (\ref{pop}) when $p$ is close to 1.
-Moreover, we find that the optimal solution to (\ref{lpo}) also solves the global optimization problem
+for given $d_{i}$.
+This means that, for given attachment points $d_{i}$, we solve for the optimal limits $l_{i}$ that allow the pool participants to attain the maximum diversification benefit asymptotically.
+Through a set of simulation studies, we demonstrate that this solution can be used to approximate the practical optimal solution of problem (\ref{pop}) when $p$ is close to 1.

-for given $d_{i} $'s.
-This means that, at the limit, not only the participants are able to achieve Pareto optimality in the pool, but each participant in the pool can also attain their individual maximum diversification benefit.